equinor/flotilla/backend/README.md

 The configuration will also read from a configured azure keyvault, which can then be accessed the same way as any other config variables.
 For this to work you will need to have the client secret stored locally in the secret manager as described below.
-The client secret should be in the following format:
+The client secret (and mqtt password if not connected to keyvault) should be in the following format:

 ```
   "AzureAd": {
     "ClientSecret": "SECRET"
+  },
+  "Mqtt": {
+    "Password": "PASSWORD"
   }
 ```